OpenMoonRay/openmoonray-docs/docs/moonray/light-filters/BarnDoorLightFilter.md

   default: 0.0

-  size of transition zone from the rounded box to the outside, as a proportion of width (or height, whichever is smaller)
+  <p>size of transition zone from the rounded box to the outside, as a proportion of width (or height, whichever is smaller)<\p>

   <h3>edge_scale_bottom</h3>